alaugks/spring-messagesource-xliff/README.md

 ### Unsupported XLIFF Features

-This package focuses on **reading and displaying** translations (key → text) — not on editing XLIFF with translation tools.
-Everything that only matters for the translation/authoring round-trip is therefore intentionally **not** processed.
-A document that uses these features still loads; the features are simply ignored and only the resolved text value is returned.
+This package focuses on **reading and displaying** translations (key → text), not on editing XLIFF with translation tools.
+Features that only matter for the authoring round-trip are intentionally **not** processed: a document using them still loads, the features are ignored, and only the resolved text is returned.

-Not supported, relative to the XLIFF 1.2 and 2.0/2.1 specifications.
-A `—` means the version has no such concept.
+Not supported, relative to the XLIFF 1.2 and 2.0/2.1 specifications (a `—` means the version has no such concept):

 | Feature | XLIFF 1.2 | XLIFF 2.x | Behavior in 3.0.0 |
 |---|---|---|---|